microsoft/prose/dsl-samples/tutorial/Readme.md

 1. Download and install VS Code (https://code.visualstudio.com/Download)

-1. Install .NET Core SDK (https://www.microsoft.com/net/download/linux)
+2. Install .NET Core SDK (https://www.microsoft.com/net/download/linux)

-1. Install VS Code extension for C#. (https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp)
+3. Install VS Code extension for C#. (https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp)

-1. Clone this repository:
+4. Clone this repository:

     ```
     git clone https://github.com/Microsoft/prose.git
     cd prose/DslAuthoringTutorial/part1a
     ```

-1. Open this folder in VS Code:
+5. Open this folder in VS Code:

     +   Open VS Code

-    +   Choose â€œOpen Folderâ€ and select the â€œpart1aâ€ folder.
+    +   Choose “Open Folder” and select the “part1a” folder.

     +   VS Code may show a warning at the top of the screen about missing dependences.
-Click on â€œyesâ€ to install them.
+Click on “yes” to install them.

-1. Building the project:
+6. Building the project:

     +   Open the VS Code terminal: View -> Integrated Terminal (or Ctrl+\`)